CSkylarL/TimiGP/README.md

 # TimiGP

-An R package to infer cell interactions and clinical values in tumor immune microenvironment through gene pairs.
+An `R package` to infer cell functional interactions and clinical values in tumor immune microenvironment through gene pairs.

+For more details, please read our manuscript: [TimiGP: inferring inter-cell functional interactions and clinical values in the tumor immune microenvironment through gene pairs.](https://www.biorxiv.org/content/biorxiv/early/2022/11/18/2022.11.17.515465.full.pdf)

 ### Background
 The immune cell co-infiltration sometimes causes `Prognostic Bias`, which makes existing transcriptome-based cell-type quantification methods challenging to identify the biological and clinical values.
 The below figure demonstrates the prognostic bias in metastatic melanoma: almost all cell types inferred by 8 popular methods are associated with favorable prognosis